stormbeard/thesis/proposal/proposal.md

 ### Interfering Workloads

 Suppose we have a 3-node homogeneous cluster with only 2 nodes hosting active workloads.
-In the current random selection scheme in use by the NDFS, writes are equally likely to place their replica on the other node with an active workload as they would be to place it on the idle node.
-This can impact performance on both the local and remote workload.
+In the current random selection scheme in use by NDFS, writes are equally likely to place their replica on the other node with an active workload as they would be to place it on the idle node.
+This can impact performance on both the local and remote workloads.
 An adaptive replica placement scheme would avoid the busy node and place its remote replica on the idle node.